tilek/about-me/world_strategy/how_i_would_like_the_world_to_improve.md

 **9. Everyone has access to great basic education.**
 <br>
 <br>
-# Tier 3 Goals - Focusing on short-term results.
+# Tier 3 Goals - Focusing on the short term.

 **1. Everyone enjoys basic freedoms and rights.**